charlottia/notes/content/posts/0011-non-intrusive-vtable.md

 allocated to it, because the payload that follows is a pointer, which must be aligned. ¯\\\_(ツ)\_/¯)

-In regular Zig code you can `switch` on the value to get at the value:
+In regular Zig code you can `switch` on the value to get at the payload:

 ```zig
 var b: *Controls.Button = undefined;  // pretend we have one